ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cesm.md

 ## Modules

-CESM 1.0.4, 1.2.2, 2.x are available on Omega and Grace.
+CESM 1.0.4, 1.2.2, 2.x are available on Grace.
 Other versions may be available on one of the clusters.
 To find which version are available on your cluster, run

 ``` bash
 module avail cesm